mohammad-oghli/CV-Models-Service/README.md

 # Computer Vision Models Service (Docker Hackathon)

-This project implements different **Computer Vision** deep learning Models as a service.
+This project implements different **Computer Vision** Deep Learning Models as a service.
 It presents the capabilities of these models for creating ML applications.

 It contains 3 pre-trained DL models which can be used in image processing and recognition.